Balboa Park

 Botanical Treasures

-Many of the park's original trees were planted by Kate Sessions, known as the "Mother of Balboa Park," who played a crucial role in the park's early landscaping efforts.
+Many of the magnificent trees across the park were planted by Kate Sessions, affectionately known as the "Mother of Balboa Park."
+Her visionary landscaping shaped the natural ambiance we enjoy today.

 Recreation and Wildlife